mariam0o0/mariam0o0/README.md

 - 🛠️ Currently diving deep into **Linux, Docker, Kubernetes, Ansible**, and **CI/CD pipelines**
 - ☁️ Gaining hands-on experience with **cloud services** and **monitoring tools**
 - 💡 Curious, detail-oriented, and constantly exploring ways to improve team workflows
+- ✈️ Future goal: Join an international DevOps team and contribute to impactful tech solutions

 ---